EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 ### 4. Collection-Level Access Control (IAM)

-!!! note
+=== "Without IAM (default)"

-    Skip this section if `DATA_ACCESS_ENABLE_IAM=no`.
-Without IAM, `stac-auth-proxy` is disabled entirely and every collection/item is readable and writable by anyone who can reach the STAC API.
+    `stac-auth-proxy` is disabled entirely, so every collection/item is readable and writable by anyone who can reach the STAC API.
+There's nothing further to configure - skip to [Uninstallation](#uninstallation) if you're done validating.

-??? note "Show IAM access-control behaviour and tests"
+=== "With IAM"

-    With IAM enabled, `stac-auth-proxy` sits in front of the STAC API and decides access per-request using the collection ID:
+    `stac-auth-proxy` sits in front of the STAC API and decides access per-request using the collection ID:

     - **Public collections** — any collection ID with no `.` in it (e.g. `sentinel-2-iceland`) is readable by everyone, including unauthenticated requests.
 Reads are always public; only writes need auth.
     - **Private/owned collections** — an ID prefixed `<prefix>.` (e.g. `eoepcauser.mycollection`) is only readable/writable by: